How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 3. Push to registry

-This approach leverages your local cargo cache (incremental builds!) and only uses Docker for the final, trivial packaging step.
+This approach keeps local Cargo cache and incremental builds where they belong, then uses Docker for the final copy-and-push step.

 Why Zigbuild?

-• Perfect cross-compilation: Zig bundles a complete C toolchain that can target musl libc without any additional setup
+• Reliable cross-compilation: Zig bundles a complete C toolchain that can target musl libc without extra setup

 • Static linking made easy: Produces fully static binaries that run on any Linux distro